Broadband and Internet outages

 Using your smartphone as a hotspot

-- Using your phone as a WiFi hotspot chomps through a lot of mobile data, which can get expensive.
+- Using your phone as a Wi-Fi hotspot chomps through a lot of mobile data, which can get expensive if you don’t have unlimited data.
 If you suspect you’re going to have to make a habit of it, look for a mobile phone deal with a lot of data.

 - Just as important, check the account settings for your mobile contract and set a limit for the amount of data it can use in a given period so you don’t get a huge surprise bill